Transport

 While many production companies source their raw materials from other countries or continents, none of Troldtekt’s raw material suppliers are more than 150 kilometres away.

 As part of our business model, we use locally sourced raw materials for the production of acoustic panels.
-This means that the Norway spruce, which is one of the two main components in our panels, comes from Danish forests, while the cement is supplied by Aalborg Portland, which extracts the raw materials sand, chalk and clay from the Danish underground.
+This means that the Norway spruce, which is one of the two main components in the acoustic panels, comes from Danish forests, while the cement is supplied by Aalborg Portland, which extracts the raw materials sand, chalk and clay from the Danish subsoil.

-The advantages are many, including not least a minimal environmental impact from transporting our raw materials.
+This has several advantages – not least that the environmental impact of transporting our raw materials is minimised.
 In this way, our strategy of using local raw materials also supports UN SDG 12: Responsible Consumption and Production.

-While taking the necessary steps to prevent the spread of infection, Troldtekt was able to keep up production and deliver the acoustic panels ordered by our customers as agreed.
+While taking the necessary precautions, Troldtekt was able to keep production running so that customers continued to receive their orders for acoustic panels.
 Meanwhile, other production companies were hit by the lockdowns affecting international transport services.

 Stockist dealers ensure efficient transport